B00merang-Artwork/LinXP/README.md

 # LinXP
-Rebirth of Windows XP icon theme for linux
+Rebirth of Windows XP icon theme for linux (currently in development)

 # Compilation